InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 # Verification Service for Signed Bid Requests

 Ad Fraud has always been a big problem in the ad industry.
-Inventory spoofing is a problem that still exists where a request can be modified by anyy entity in the supply chain to pose it as premium inventory.
+Inventory spoofing is a problem that still exists where a request can be modified by any entity in the supply chain to pose it as premium inventory.
 This is the problem which ads.cert tries to solve.

 How ads.cert works?